Verthon/restaurant-app/README.md

 # Alkinoos Taverna
 [Live version on Netlify](https://alkinoos-taverna.netlify.com/ "Live version on Netlify")
 Fully responsive, serverless, restaurant progressive web app using React.js, where user can easily create a booking.
-There is also administrating option for restaurant staff.
+There is also administrating panel for restaurant staff.
+Available routes:
+- `/menu`
+- `/login`
+- `/admin`
+- `/book-table`

 ## Table of contents
 * [Technologies](#technologies)